NotAditya01/rexon/policy.md

 ## **Rexon Privacy Policy**
-### By using Flint Bot, you agree with its privacy policy.
+### By using Rexon Bot, you agree with its privacy policy.

 ## 1. What does it store?